dariashcherbakovaaa/HSE-SocResearch/README.md

 # HSE-SocResearch
-Here you can find my projects for Bachelor and Master Degrees in Social Research (Sociology)
+Here you can find my projects for degree in Quantitative Social Research (Sociology)

 📌[**Comparative Analysis of Subjectively Perceived Quality of Life as a Factor of Labour Mobility among Russian Juniors.** *****(Thesis)*****](https://github.com/dariashcherbakovaaa/HSE-SocResearch/tree/Thesis)